 Pros & cons

 - Potential to receive more channels

 - Various ways to watch your content

 - Not all services are available everywhere

 - Services offer varying range of channel choice

 - Can be more expensive than standard digital TV

 Which package is right for me?

 There are several providers offering subscription TV packages, but what’s on offer in terms of content varies greatly between them.
 With all TV packages, a broadband connection is essential if you want to watch catch-up services or TV on demand.

 Still the market leader when it comes to subscription TV, Sky offers a range of options.
-Starting with the Entertainment pack, you can then bolt on extra channel packs like Sky Sports or Sky Cinema.
+Starting with the Ultimate TV pack, you can then bolt on extra channel packs like Sky Sports or Sky Cinema.
 It’s also worth bearing in mind that if you are after Sky Atlantic, Sky still holds the exclusive rights to this channel – you can’t watch it with any other provider.